slurmulon/blot/README.md

 ## Features

-  * Dynamically build API Blueprints from normalized files (.md, .mson, .json, etc)
+  * Dynamically link and build API Blueprints from normalized files (.md, .mson, .json, etc)
   * Reference, query and embed data using a JSON-friendly syntax
   * Generate random data anywhere using the same syntax
   * Extract and export JSON fixtures from API Blueprints